gwdetchar/gwdetchar/docs/omega/index.rst

 The omega pipeline provides a 'scan' utility to make high-resolution Q-transform spectrograms of a configurable group of channels, to study the morphology and source of specific transient events (glitches).

-:mod:`gwdetchar.omega` provides the following helper functions:
+The :mod:`gwdetchar.omega` module provides the following helper functions:

 .. autosummary::